Kelly Lindsey: Managing career

 In 2003, Lindsey coached the University of Colorado to their first ever NCAA tournament selection.
-Then she trained the University of Texas and Saint Mary's (2006-2008).
+Then she trained the University of Texas and Saint Mary's (2006–2008).
 In 2009, she took the lead of Sky Blue FC, part of the newly formed Women's Professional Soccer League after Head Coach Ian Sawyers was terminated.
 Lindsay resigned with two weeks left in the regular season without explanation and Sky Blue FC went on to win the Championship.

 Lindsey has also coached the USA U21 women's team as well as on the USA U14 national development program.

 In 2016, she took the role of Head Coach for the Afghanistan women's national football team.

-In February 2019, she was appointed as CONIFA’s First Ever Director of Women's Football.
+In February 2019, she was appointed as CONIFA's first ever director of women's football.

 In 2020, she was named as the Royal Moroccan Football Federation women's football director and head coach of the Morocco women's national football team.
+She also worked as director for the national team with the hiring of coach Reynald Pedros.

+Lindsey later became the sporting director and head of performance at Lewes F.C. for two years, before joining Saudi Women's Premier League club Al-Ittihad in July 2023.

+In 2024 Lindsey returned to Lewes FC as COO and Head of Football Performance and Club Operations.